YasserMickey/computer-vision-img-processing/README.md

-# Computer Vision Web Application - MSc Coursework
+# Computer Vision Web Application - MSc Coursework (2021)

 ## Overview
 A Flask-based web application that provides real-time image processing capabilities using OpenCV.
-This project was developed as part of a Master's degree in Data Science, demonstrating the practical implementation of various computer vision techniques.
+This project was developed as part of a Master's degree in Data Science (in 2021), demonstrating the practical implementation of various computer vision techniques.

 ## Features
 - **Image Upload**: Support for uploading images through a web interface